ivanlipko/DpApp2019/README.md

+This is our BACK and Front for Big Russia Hackaton "Цифровой Прорыв".
+My work is Python Flask backend and Data base on PyMongo We use template, described below.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.